zowe/docs-site/docs/user-guide/mvd-logutility.md

 ## Logger IDs

-Because Zowe application plug-ins have unique identifiers, both dataservices and an application plug-in's web content are provided with a component logger that knows this unique ID such that messages logged can be prefixed with that ID.
-With the association of logging to IDs, verbosity of logs can be controlled by setting log verbosity by ID.
+Because Zowe application plug-ins have unique identifiers, both dataservices and an application plug-in's web content are provided with a component logger that knows this unique ID such that messages that are logged can be prefixed with the ID.
+With the association of logging to IDs, you can control verbosity of logs by setting log verbosity by ID.

 ## Accessing logger objects